3 Indiana Judges Suspended After White Castle Brawl That Left 2 Of Them Wounded

 themselves from the situation."

-The three had ended up at a White Castle after trying to go a strip club at 3 a.m. and finding it closed.
+The three had ended up at a White Castle after trying to go to a strip club at 3 a.m. and finding it closed.
 A fourth judge went into the White Castle, while Bell, Adams and Jacobs stood outside.

 Two men in the passing vehicle, Alfredo Vazquez and Brandon Kaiser, parked their car after the gesture from Bell.

 Bell and Vasquez traded further insults.
-A physical altercation ensued between the four men, with Adams and Vasquez allegedly hitting and kicking each other as Jacobs and Kaiser wrestled on the ground.
+A physical altercation ensued among the four men, with Adams and Vasquez allegedly hitting and kicking each other as Jacobs and Kaiser wrestled on the ground.
 Kaiser then allegedly pulled a gun and shot Adams once in the stomach and Jacobs twice in the chest.

 Adams and Jacobs were both seriously wounded and required emergency surgeries; Jacobs was hospitalized for two weeks.

-Bell tried to stop the fighting, by pounding on the door of White Castle for help and calling 911 once shots were fired.
+Bell tried to stop the fighting by pounding on the door of White Castle for help and calling 911 once shots were fired.

-While at the scene, Bell was recorded on video telling police detectives something akin to "I feel like this is all my fault," though the opinion notes Bell "was intoxicated enough that she lacks any memory of the incident."
+While at the scene, Bell was recorded on video telling police detectives something akin to "I feel like this is all my fault," though the opinion notes that Bell "was intoxicated enough that she lacks any memory of the incident."

-Kaiser, who allegedly shot Adams and Jacobs, has been charged with 14 crimes related to the brawl, including four charges of felony aggravated battery, according to the Indianapolis Star.
+Kaiser, who allegedly shot Adams and Jacobs, has been charged with 14 crimes related to the brawl, including four charges of felony aggravated battery, according to The Indianapolis Star.

 The court suspended both Jacobs and Bell for 30 days without pay.
 Adams, who pleaded guilty in September to one count of misdemeanor battery, is suspended for 60 days without pay.
-He was sentenced to 365 days in jail, but was only required to serve only two.
+He was sentenced to 365 days in jail but was required to serve only two.

 In the White Castle incident, the court said, the three judges "gravely undermined public trust in the dignity and decency of Indiana's judiciary."

-The court says its penalties are designed not primarily to punish a judge, "but rather to preserve the integrity of and public confidence in the judicial system," and when necessary, to remove those who are unfit.
+The court says its penalties are designed "not primarily to punish a judge, but rather to preserve the integrity of and public confidence in the judicial system" and, when necessary, to remove those who are unfit.